 A group of three excellent short talks given by a selection of the women’s wing of the Order at the 2018 Convention in Bodhgaya, India.
 The first in a two-part series exploring contemporary views from within the Order of practice, gender, and our teachers, each also a celebration of the equal ordination of women as a core principle in Triratna’s foundations.

 Update: The ordination of Mokshasara and Shramanveer is now over - watch again here or on Facebook!

 (Note: To hear the sound click unmute.
-If you can’t see the mute button please enter full screen mode first.
-In Safari, with playback issues, right click and choose play.)
+If you can’t see the mute button please enter full screen mode first.)

 As we close the week-long Order retreat and turn towards our Convention marking the 50th anniversary of Triratna and the Order itself, we are in Bodhgaya, India, to bring you live coverage of a public ordination under the Bodhi tree.

 2017 saw the celebrations of 50 years of the Triratna Buddhist Community and 2018 sees the 50th anniversary of the Triratna Buddhist Order.
 In this context in the Padmaloka Retreat Centre - which runs ordination training retreats for men - members of the Ordination Team gave talks on each of the 4 acceptance vows, recited during one’s public ordination ceremony.
 These vows essentialise what it means to be an order member practising within the Triratna Buddhist Order.
 The...

 Posted by vajratara to Tiratanaloka on Sat, 20 Jan, 2018 - 16:31

 @ Taraloka 7th-10th June